status-im/specs/status-payloads-spec.md

 The following messages types MUST be supported:
-* `public-group-user-message` is a message to the public group
+* `ONE_TO_ONE` is a message to the public group
-* `user-message` is a private message
+* `PUBLIC_GROUP` is a private message
-* `group-user-message` is a message to the private group.
+* `PRIVATE_GROUP` is a message to the private group.

 #### Clock vs Timestamp and message ordering

 `timestamp` MUST be Unix time calculated when the message is created in milliseconds.
 This field SHOULD not be relied upon for message ordering.

 `clock` SHOULD be calculated using the algorithm of [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps).
-When there are messages available in a chat, `clock`'s value is calculated based on the last received message in a particular chat: `last-message-clock-value + 1`.
-If there are no messages, `clock` is initialized with `timestamp * 100`'s value.
+When there are messages available in a chat, `clock`'s value is calculated based on the last received message in a particular chat: `max(timeNowInMs, last-message-clock-value + 1)`.
+If there are no messages, `clock` is initialized with `timestamp`'s value.

+Messages with a `clock` greater than `120` seconds over the whisper timestamp SHOULD be discarded, in order to avoid malicious users to increase the `clock` of a chat arbitrarily.

+Messages with a `clock` less than `120` might indicate an attempt to insert messages in the chat history, this is not distinguishable though from a re-transmit from the `datasync` layer.
+Client MIGHT mark this messages with a warning to the user, or discard them.

 `clock` value is used for the message ordering.
 Due to the used algorithm and distributed nature of the system, we achieve casual ordering which might produce counterintuitive results in some edge cases.
 For example, when one joins a public chat and sends a message before receiving the exist messages, their message `clock` value might be lower and the message will end up in the past when the historical messages are fetched.